Afghan Civil War (1992–1996): October–December

 On 11 October, the Taliban retook Charasiab.
 The National Reconciliation Commission presented its proposals for peace on the same day.
 On 15 October, Bamiyan fell to the Taliban.
-Between 11–13 November 1995 at least 57 unarmed civilians were killed and over 150 injured when rockets and artillery barrages fired from Taliban positions south of Kabul pounded the civilian areas of the city.
+Between 11 and 13 November 1995 at least 57 unarmed civilians were killed and over 150 injured when rockets and artillery barrages fired from Taliban positions south of Kabul pounded the civilian areas of the city.
 On 11 November alone, 36 civilians were killed when over 170 rockets as well as shells hit civilians areas.
 A salvo crashed into Foruzga Market, while another struck the Taimani district, where many people from other parts of Kabul have settled.
 Other residential areas hit by artillery and rocket attacks were the Bagh Bala district in the northwest of Kabul and Wazir Akbar Khan, where much of the city's small foreign community lived.
 In the north, Rabbani's forces fought for control of the Balkh Province, reclaiming many districts from Dostum.

 On 20 November 1995, Taliban forces gave the government a 5-day ultimatum in which they would resume bombardment if Rabbani and his forces did not leave the city.
 This ultimatum was eventually withdrawn.
 By the end of December, more than 150 people had died in Kabul due to the repeated rocketing, shelling, and high-altitude bombing of the city, reportedly by Taliban forces.